 Prevention training is the most critical component in any successful campaign against sexual assault.
 The SAPR Program provides timely and engaging prevention training to the faculty and staff yearly.
 Training for Plebe Candidates begins within the first two weeks arrival to ensure that everyone understands the Academy’s zero tolerance for sexual assault and also to provide the incident reporting point of contact.
 Midshipmen then undergo quarterly prevention training that begins with baseline knowledge training and progresses in intensity and understanding.
 Professional speaking programs are routinely scheduled to provide the latest engaging presentations to further enhance student understanding.

 The Academy maintains an active sexual assault prevention strategy that engages midshipmen, faculty and staff.
 The objective of this strategy is to increase knowledge and understanding to a problem that affects colleges across the country.
-Students Against Sexual Assault (SASA) is a midshipmen led club on campus that works closely with the SAPR Program for the purpose of leading a grassroots movement within the Academy in increasing knowledge and understanding about sexual assault.
-One sexual assault is one too many!

 The SAPR Program is committed to maintaining an active prevention strategy with the ultimate goal of preventing sexual assault from occurring.
 This commitment includes the timely support through a caring victim advocacy program that treats victims with the utmost dignity and respect.